sympy/sympy/release/README.md

 First, make sure that you have done the following things

 - Create a release branch.
-Usually this branch is the same name as the release (e.g., "0.7.3"), although no naming convention is enforced on it.
+Usually, this branch is the same name as the release (e.g., "0.7.3"), although no naming convention is enforced on it.

 - Change the version in the release branch in sympy/release.py.
 If you want to do a release candidate, change it to a [PEP 440](https://www.python.org/dev/peps/pep-0440) compliant version like 0.7.3rc1.
-Note that setuptools normalizes versions like 0.7.3.rc1 to 0.7.3rc1, so there will be errors if you do not use the latter form.
+Note that setuptools normalize versions like 0.7.3.rc1 to 0.7.3rc1, so there will be errors if you do not use the latter form.

 - Change the version in master.
-This way, any additional changes made in master will be shown as coming from the right place.
+This way, any additional changes made in the master will be shown as coming from the right place.
 The master release should be e.g. `0.7.4.dev`, see [PEP 440](https://www.python.org/dev/peps/pep-0440) for rules about development version numbers.
 Note that this version number should the next projected version plus the `.dev`.

-- Push the release branch up to origin, and make a pull request for it against master.
+- Push the release branch up to the origin, and make a pull request for it against master.

-It is important to create a new branch because that lets master continue as normal.
-The release script will automatically checkout the release branch from origin, which is why you need to push it (it determines what the release branch by just looking at what branch you have checked out locally, so make sure you are on the release branch when you release).
+It is important to create a new branch because that lets the master continues as normal.
+The release script will automatically check out the release branch from the origin, which is why you need to push it (it determines what the release branch by just looking at what branch you have checked out locally, so make sure you are on the release branch when you release).
 It is important to change the version number because it uses that in naming the tarballs it